IR-2012-33, March 13, 2012

-The Small Business Health Care Tax Credit page on IRS.gov is packed with information and resources designed to help small employers see if they qualify for the credit and then figure it correctly.
-These include a 2013 tax credit estimator, examples of typical tax savings under various scenarios and answers to frequently-asked questions, a YouTube video and a webinar.
+The recently-revamped Small Business Health Care Tax Credit page on IRS.gov is packed with information and resources designed to help small employers see if they qualify for the credit and then figure it correctly.
+These include a step-by-step guide for determining eligibility, examples of typical tax savings under various scenarios, answers to frequently-asked questions, a YouTube video and a webinar.

 Depending upon how they are structured, eligible small employers are likely subject to one of the following three tax-filing deadlines, which fall in coming weeks:

-- March 17: Corporations and S Corporations that file on a calendar year basis can figure the credit on Form 8941 and claim it as part of the general business credit on Form 3800, both of which are attached to their corporate income tax return.
+- March 15: Corporations that file on a calendar year basis can figure the credit on Form 8941 and claim it as part of the general business credit on Form 3800, both of which are attached to their corporate income tax return.

-- April 15: Partnerships and individuals have until April 15 to complete and file their income tax returns (partnerships on Form 1065 and individuals on Form 1040).
-Sole proprietors can figure the credit on Form 8941 attached to the individual income tax return.
-Individuals who have business income and credits reported to them on Schedules K-1—partners in partnerships, S corporation shareholders and beneficiaries of estates and trusts—will report the credit amount directly on Form 3800– no Form 8941 required.
-The resulting credit is entered on Form 1040, Line 53.
+- April 17: Individuals have until April 17 to complete and file their returns on Form 1040.
+This includes Sole proprietors, as well as people who have business income reported to them on Schedules K-1—partners in partnerships, S corporation shareholders and beneficiaries of estates and trusts.
+They also attach Forms 8941 and 3800 to their return.
+The resulting credit is entered on Form 1040 Line 53.

 - May 15: Tax-exempt organizations that file on a calendar year basis can use Form 8941 and then claim the credit on Form 990-T, Line 44f.

 Taxpayers needing more time to determine eligibility should consider obtaining an automatic tax-filing extension, usually for six months.
-See Form 4868 for individuals, Form 7004 for businesses and Form 8868 for tax-exempt organizations.
+See Form 4868 for individuals, Form 7004 and its instructions for businesses and Form 8868 for tax-exempt organizations.

-Businesses that have already filed and later find that they qualified in 2013 or an earlier year can still claim the credit by filing an amended return for the affected years.
-Corporations use Form 1120X, individuals use Form 1040X and tax-exempt organizations use Form 990-T. A three-year statute of limitations normally applies to these refund claims.
-See the instructions to these forms for details.
+Businesses that have already filed and later find that they qualified in 2010 or 2011 can still claim the credit by filing an amended return for one or both years.
+Corporations use Form 1120X, individuals use Form 1040X and tax-exempt organizations use Form 990-T.

-Some businesses and tax-exempt organizations that already locked into health insurance plan structures and contributions may not have had the opportunity to make any needed adjustments to qualify for the credit for 2013 or earlier years.
-These employers can still make the necessary changes to their health insurance plans so they qualify to claim the credit on future returns.
+Some businesses and tax-exempt organizations that already locked into health insurance plan structures and contributions may not have had the opportunity to make any needed adjustments to qualify for the credit for 2010 or 2011.
+These employers can still make the necessary changes to their health insurance plans so they qualify to claim the credit on 2012 returns or in years beyond.